 - join Disclosure Scotland's scheme for Protecting Vulnerable Groups (PVG)

 Did you know?

 In 2019, we celebrated 100 years of professional nursing with the anniversary of the Nurses Registration Act 1919.

 Learning and development

-When joining the NHS, you will work through the Mandatory Induction Standards.
-These standards are designed to help you work safely and must be completed within the first 3 to 6 months of employment.
+When joining the NHS, you'll work through the Mandatory Induction Standards.
+These standards are designed to help you work safely and must be completed in the first 3 to 6 months of employment.
 They will also support you in your first steps as a new healthcare support worker.

 Your development will be reviewed every year with your manager.
 This is through the Personal Development Planning cycle.

-Getting experience as a healthcare support worker can be very helpful if you decide you want to go to university to study to become a registered nurse.
+Getting experience as a healthcare support worker can be useful if you decide you want to go to university to become a registered nurse.

-Existing staff can complete an HNC Care and Administrative Practice to gain entry onto the degree route.
+Existing staff can complete an HNC Healthcare Practice to gain entry onto the degree route.

 The Open University route is available to healthcare support workers who want to become registered nurses.
 No formal qualifications are required, but you must remain employed in your existing post while studying.